 34 Great Queen St, London WC2B 5AA, www.theblackpenny.com

 Balans Soho Society originated in Soho (hence the name) but now have cafes across London.
-They’re an effortless place to grab breakfast with full English breakfasts to a fancier lobster eggs benedict.
-Plus their pancakes are some of the best around (See London’s Best Pancakes here) A great all-rounder for a casual or more special breakfast.
+They’re an effortless place to grab breakfast with a menu ranging from classic full English to a fancier lobster eggs benedict.
+Their pancakes are some of the best around (See London’s Best Pancakes here) A great all-rounder for both a casual or a special breakfast.

 Why go?
 A place to please everyone.